nabsul/kcert/README.md

 The following instructions assume that you will be using the included `deploy.yml` file as your template for install KCert.
 If you are customizing your setup you will likely need to modify the following instructions accordingly.

-### Create the KCert namespace

-All KCert resources (deployment, pod, secrets, etc.) will be created inside their own namespace.
-The only exception to this are the ClusterRole and ClusterRoleBinding which are global entities.

 ### Create KCert secrets

+Since it's not good practice to save secrets in yaml files or plain environment variables, we will be creating them separately.
 KCert configuration involves two secrets:

-- The ACME ECDSA key which is needed to create and renew Let's Encrypt certificates
+- The ACME ECDSA key which is needed to create and renew certificates
 - The optional SMTP password if you want to have email notifications

 You can create the ECDSA key using KCert from the command line: